I have written some open-source software, some to scratch an itch, and some as part of my research.

 Jug is a task based framework for running embarassingly parallel code in Python.
 You can also think of it as a light-weight python-based map-reduce environment.

 Imread serves to read and save image files to and from numpy arrays.

-I have also made some code available for reproducible research.
+I have also made some code available for reproducible research of published papers.

 These are projects that work but which I am not too interested in pursuing right now, but which I might revive in the future.